AlexanderEkdahl/dystatic/README.md

 # Dystatic

-Deploy your static site to S3.
+Deploy your Jekyll/Nanoc/Blacksmith site to S3.

 ## Features